RomainMazB/oc-docs-fr/services-events.md

     Event::listen('auth.login', [$this, 'LoginHandler']);

-> **Note**: The callable method can choose to specify all, some or none of the arguments.
+> **Remarque** : The callable method can choose to specify all, some or none of the arguments.
 Either way the event will not throw any errors unless it specifies too many.

 <a name="event-registration"></a>
 ### Where to register listeners